evanch98/little-lemon/README.md

 # meta_little_lemon
 Start Date: 14<sup>th</sup> March 2023 <br>
 The capstone project from the Meta Android Developer Professional Certificate offered by Meta and Coursera.
+The app is a food ordering app designed for Android mobile devices.

 # Goals
 - To showcase my knowledge of Kotlin, Jetpack Compose, and Android Development